romullobernardo/webpack-react-simple-app/README.md

-A simple app I created to practice using webpack to bundle react.
+A simple counter app I created to practice using webpack + babel to bundle react.

+I used styled-components for styling.